This Looks Like That... Does it? Shortcomings of Latent Space Prototype Interpretability in Deep Networks: Head on Stomach Experiment

-In total, we trained three ProtoPNets, one for each of ResNet-18, ResNet-34, and VGG-19 as backbone.
-For training we used the same dataset (CUB-200-2011 \cite{WahCUB_200_2011}), hyper-parameters, and data-augmentation as in the original ProtoPNet paper \cite{chen2018looks}.
-We employ projected gradient descent with $\varepsilon = 8/255$, a fixed step size of $2/255$, and 10-40 iterations to solve the optimization problem.

-Figure~\ref{fig:results_adv} depicts three examples of the Head on Stomach experiment (one for each backbone).
-As can be seen, the provided interpretations seem plausible on the clean images.
+\textbf{Results: }In total, we trained three ProtoPNets, one for each of ResNet-18, ResNet-34, and VGG-19 \cite{Simonyan15} as backbone.
+For training we used the same dataset (CUB-200-2011 \cite{WahCUB_200_2011}), hyper-parameters, and data-augmentation as \citet{chen2018looks}.
+We use PGD with $\varepsilon = 8/255$, step size $2/255$ and 40 iterations to solve the optimization problem.\\ Figure~\ref{fig:results_adv} depicts three examples of the Head on Stomach experiment (one for each backbone).
+As evident, the provided interpretations seem plausible on the clean images.
 However, when we perturb the image, the network's reasoning becomes clearly incomprehensible to humans.
-Additionally, the similarity scores for the noisy pictures are remarkably high (a similarity score $\geq 4$ is empirically very high, see plots in Appendix~\ref{app:jpeguniform}).
-Additional examples can be found in Appendix~\ref{app:hosexamples}.
-Moreover, we report the accuracy of the models in Appendix~\ref{app:ppnetperformances}.
+Additionally, the similarity scores for the noisy pictures are remarkably high (a similarity score $\geq 4$ is empirically very high, see plots in App.~\ref{app:jpeguniform}).
+This shows that what a ProtoPNet finds similar need not look similar to humans.
+More examples can be found in App.~\ref{app:hosexamples}.